sw1sh/QuantumPotatoChips/typst/main.typ

   mat(3, 3, 3, 3; - 3, 5, - 1, - 1; - 3, - 1, 5, - 1; - 3, - 1, - 1, 5),
 $, <eq:transformation>, <code:transformation>)

+#subpar.grid(
+  placement: top,
+  figure(image("images/1-simplex.png",width:80%), caption: [@code:1-simplex[A $1$-simplex as the lowest dimensional probability space]]), <fig:1-simplex>,
+  figure(image("images/surface.png",width:100%), caption: [@code:surface[Intersection of tetrahedron and surface of two $1$-simplex probability spaces]]), <fig:surface>,
+  figure(image("images/3-chips.png",width:80%), caption: [@code:3-chips[Three quantum potato chips]]), <fig:3-chips>,
+  columns: (1fr, 1fr,1fr),
+  caption: [
+    (a) A 1-simplex defined by the points ${ 1 , 0 }$, ${ 0 , 1 }$ (solid blue line). //Any point sampled from this simplex takes the form ${ p , 1 - p }$ with $0 <= p <= 1$.
+Since the geometric dimension of this 1-simplex is 1, although it is embedded in 2D, one can project it onto a 1D segment along x-axis by the geometric matrix $mat(delim: "(", 1 / 2, - 1 / 2, 1 / 2; 1 / √2, 1 / √2, - 1 / √2; 0, 0, 1)$, which is a composition of rotation, scaling and translation.
+    (b) the blue solid line represents 1-simplex (same as in @fig:1-simplex).
+The surface, described by @eq:chip1, lies entirely within the 2-simplex (a tetrahedron).The solid red line represents the intersection of this surface with the tetrahedron’s insphere.
+Only the points within the insphere correspond to valid physical quantum states.
+    (c) quantum potato chips are defined in @eq:chip1, @eq:chip2, and @eq:chip3, and parametrized by @eq:boundary.
+With one such surface in hand, one can find the other two through proper permutation of variables.
+],
+  label: <fig:main-simplex>,
+)

 @eq:transformation transforms a probability vector ${p_1, p_2, p_3, 1 - (p_1 + p_2 + p_3)}$ into ${1/2, -(1+2p_1)/6 + p_2, -(1+2p_1)/6 + p_3, 1/6 (5 - 8 p_1 - 6 p_2 - 6 p_3)}$.
 With the first element as a constant, one can drop it and reduce the dimension from 4D to 3D.
 In a similar manner @eq:transformation transforms the original 3-simplex into a new one spanned by ${1/2, -1/2, -1/2, -1/2}$, ${1/2, 5/6, -1/6, -1/6}$, ${1/2, -1/6, 5/6, -1/6}$, and ${1/2, -1/6, -1/6, 5/6}$.
-With all first elements as $1/2$, the transformed simplex can be projected into $bb(R)^3$ space, as a tetrahedron spanned by ${-1/2, -1/2, -1/2}$, ${5/6, -1/6, -1/6}$, ${-1/6, 5/6, -1/6}$, and ${-1/6, -1/6, 5/6}$#footnote[Treated as Bloch vectors, normalizing their density matrices, this basis is equivalent to the Feynman basis (up-to rotation and reflection, see @fig:matreshka), which orientation is taken to be the default in this paper.].
+With all first elements as $1/2$, the transformed simplex can be projected into $bb(R)^3$ space, as a tetrahedron spanned by ${-1/2, -1/2, -1/2}$, ${5/6, -1/6, -1/6}$, ${-1/6, 5/6, -1/6}$, and ${-1/6, -1/6, 5/6}$#footnote[If one treats this vectors as Bloch vectors, then after normalizing them, one gets a new basis which is equivalent to the Feynman basis (up-to a rotation and a reflection, see @fig:matreshka for more details).
+The corresponding orientation is taken to be the default one in this paper.].
 We investigate what region of this simplex (i.e. tetrahedron) can be reduced to lower dimensional $1$-simplex, implying the original probability $4$-vector can be written as product of two disjoint probability vectors in lower dimensions.

 Take a $1$-simplex spanned by points ${1, 0}$ and ${0, 1}$ (@fig:1-simplex).
 Any point sampled from this simplex have the form ${ p , 1 - p }$ with $0 <= p <= 1$.
 Consider two points randomly sampled from this $1$-simplex: ${ p , 1 - p }$ and ${ q , 1 - q }$.
 Their outer product will be given by: